bearsdotzone/pokefirered/features.md

 * The physical/special split is implemented for the current movelist.
 * Upon the depletion of a repel, the player will be asked if they would like to use a new one.
 * TMs are reusable.
+* If you've encountered a pokemon before, you will shown the effectiveness of moves in battle.

 # todo
 * Separate player pronouns from sprite
-* Type effectiveness in battle
 * Automatically apply healing items to Pokemon
 * Option to rename a pokemon from the box
 * Rewrite EXP granting to not list all pokemon when using Exp.
 All, potentially implement BW awards.